 Museum of Science and Industry, “Museum of Science and Industry’s New Space Center Designed to Enhance South Side Community,” press release, April 27, 1984, p.
 2

 Museum of Science and Industry, “Proposal for a SPACE CENTER at the Museum of Science and Industry,” October 18, 1983, p.
 8

-“Museum of Science and Industry’s New Space Center Designed to Enhance South Side Community,” Museum press release, dated April 27, 1984, p.
+Museum of Science and Industry, Institutional Archives, “Museum of Science and Industry’s New Space Center Designed to Enhance South Side Community,” press release, dated April 27, 1984, p.
 2